 The most important first step in beginning a search for birth parents is easier said than done.
 To skip it, however, could make all the difference in your outcome reaction.
 The importance of being emotionally strengthened and prepared cannot be overemphasized.
-Search and Reunion Issues, written for the counselor, can be a great help for those seeking counsel.

 Hopefully, if you’ve gotten this far on the Adoption.com website, you know the search is not always easy and it does not always meet your hopes and expectations.
 Sometimes, it leads to dead ends, other times, it leads to what some have labeled, a ‘second rejection’- a term I greatly dislike that assumes putting a child up for adoption is a first rejection.
 Although I will admit it is not at all unusual for the adopted child to foster feelings of rejection, the reason I don’t like this term is because it feeds into that feeling.
 While it is true that this could be warranted in many cases, in just as many cases, it may be a matter of someone caring enough to carry their baby full-term before forcing themselves to allow another to raise it for a great number of reasons.
 In such cases, the predominant motivator quite possibly could be love.
 And that’s a far cry from rejection.